 In the cast is also a young Kathleen Freeman, whose rectangular features and famous scowl has made her everyone’s favourite ragata, whether it be as Jerry Lewis’ nurse in The Ladies Man (1961) or the demonic Sister Mary Stigmata in Blues Brothers (1980).
 And talking about The Nutty Professor, Freeman actually appeared in Jerry Lewis 1962 movie as one of the major characters, and had a cameo in Eddie Murphy’s remake sequel, Nutty Professor II: The Klumps (2000).
-She was also very memorable as the housekeeper Emma in the original The Fly (1958) opposite Vincent Price, and appeared in The Magnetic Monster (1953), The Strongest Man in the World (1975), Heartbeeps (1981), Innerspace (1981) and Baby Geniuses (1999).
+She was also very memorable as the housekeeper Emma in the original The Fly (1958) opposite Vincent Price, and appeared in The Magnetic Monster (1953, review), The Strongest Man in the World (1975), Heartbeeps (1981), Innerspace (1981) and Baby Geniuses (1999).

 Also appearing in bit-parts are prolific character actors Harry Carey Jr. and Dabbs Greer, two gentlemen who will be recognisable to modern audiences by face, if not by name.
 Carey appeared in Cyborg 2087 (1966), UFOria (1984), Cyborg 2000 (1987) and Back to the Future Part III (1990).
 Greer can be seen in Invasion of the Body Snatchers (1956), The Vampire (1957) and It!
 The Terror from Beyond Space (1958).
 Charlotte Austin is best known for appearing as “the other woman” in Gorilla at Large (1954) and Frankenstein 1970 (1958).
 Some critics have made a thing out of Roger Moore appearing in a small role as a driver.
 But this is another Roger Moore, a prolific bit-part actor born in Chicago, best known for being named Roger Moore.
 In 1952 the future James Bond was still a struggling actor back in the UK, working as a model, in fact, a rather famous model for knitwear, earning him the nickname “the Big Knit”.
 It wasn’t until 1953 that he headed over to the US and started working as a TV actor, appearing in television adaptations of stage plays for NBC.
 Perhaps Hollywood was only big enough for one Roger Moore, because the American Roger Moore left the movie business in 1953.